-The Wireless STK Mainboard contains a microcontroller separate from the EFR32 Mighty Gecko that is responsible for some of the advanced kit features provided.
+The Wireless STK Mainboard contains a dedicated microcontroller for some of the advanced kit features provided.
 This microcontroller is referred to as the "Board Controller", and is not programmable by the user.
 The board controller acts as an interface between the host PC and the target device on the radio board, as well as handling some house-keeping functions on the board.